-Trump unveils sweeping plan to ‘transform’ America’s immigration system
+Trump unveils plan to ‘transform’ America’s immigration system, focus on high-skilled workers

 GRAHAM UNVEILS BILL TO CHANGE ASYLUM LAW, SEND MIGRANTS BACK HOME

-The proposal would judge immigrants with a points-based system -- accounting for age, English proficiency, whether each candidate has an offer of employment above a certain wage threshold, and educational and vocational factors.
+The proposal would judge immigrants with a points-based system that would favor high-skilled workers -- accounting for age, English proficiency, education and whether the applicant has a well-paying job offer.

-Currently, only approximately 12 percent of immigrants are admitted based on employment and skills, while 66 percent are admitted based on family connections.
-Administration officials estimate that those numbers would shift to 57 and 33 percent, respectively, under the Trump plan.
+Currently, only about 12 percent of immigrants are admitted based on employment and skills, while 66 percent are admitted based on family connections inside the U.S. Administration officials estimate that those numbers would flip to 57 and 33 percent, respectively, under the Trump plan.

 "Currently 66 percent of legal immigrants come here based on random chance, they're admitted solely because they have a relative in the United States, and it doesn't really matter who that relative is," Trump said.